Free Walking Tour Berlin

 The Announcement and the Celebration

-On November 9, 1989, the East German government issued an announcement that citizens could freely cross the border to West Berlin.
-Thousands of East Berliners rushed to the border checkpoints, and the guards, overwhelmed by the crowd, eventually opened the gates.
-The scenes of jubilation and celebration marked the beginning of the end of the Cold War.
+Hytoppon resignation on November 9, 1989 the East Germany government made an announcement that the public can now cross the border to western Berlin freely.
+Tens of thousands of East Berliners flocked to the border crossing, and the guards who could not hold back the tide threw the barriers open.
+These scenes signifying triumphs and paean signified the starting of the end of Cold War.

 Legacy and Significance